slittorin/home-assistant-setup/README.md

 ### Backup for Grafana Database

-1. Create the backup-script `/srv/grafana-backup.sh` [link](https://github.com/slittorin/server1-config) to take Grafana-backup of the Sqlite-database file (remember to set `chmod ugo+x`).
+1. Create the backup-script [/srv/grafana-backup.sh](https://github.com/slittorin/server1-config/blob/master/grafana-backup.sh) to take Grafana-backup of the Sqlite-database file (remember to set `chmod ugo+x`).
-   Updated 2023-01-16 with error-management.
 2. Create the following crontab entry with `sudo crontab -e` to run the script each day at 00:01:00: `0 2 * * * /srv/grafana-backup.sh`.
 3. Verify that the crontab is correct with `sudo crontab -l` (run in the context of user 'pi').
-4. Wait to the day after and check the log-file `/srv/grafana-backup.log` and backup-directory `/srv/ha-grafana/backup` so that backups are taken.
+4. Wait to the day after and check the log-file `/srv/log/grafana-backup.log` and backup-directory `/srv/ha-grafana/backup` so that backups are taken.

 ### Git for Grafana